Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Abstract

 \section{Abstract}

-We consider a two-dimensional stochastic heat equation with Gaussian noise of correlation length $\rho^{1/2} \ll 1$ and strength $\sigma(v)/\sqrt{\log\rho^{-1}}$ depending nonlinearly on the solution $v$.
-The first author and Gu showed that, if $\Lip(\sigma)$ lies below a critical value, the one-point statistics of $v$ converge in distribution as $\rho\to 0$ to the law of a random variable expressed in terms of a forward-backward stochastic differential equation (FBSDE).
-In this paper, we show (for a slightly different smoothing mechanism) that this result can hold even when $\Lip(\sigma)$ exceeds the critical value.
-More precisely, the FBSDE characterizes the limiting one-point statistics of the SPDE so long as the square root of the decoupling function of the FBSDE remains Lipschitz.
-In addition, we extend the results to coupled systems of SPDEs and provide a quantitative rate of convergence.
+We consider a two-dimensional stochastic heat equation with noise correlated at scale $\rho \ll 1$ and of strength $\abs{\log \rho}^{-1/2} \sigma(v)$ depending nonlinearly on the solution $v$.
+Under certain conditions, the first author and Gu have shown that the one-point statistics of $v$ converge in law as $\rho \to 0$ to the terminal value of an associated forward-backward SDE.
+Here, we show that the 2D stochastic heat equation is stable under renormalization with a new effective nonlinearity tied to the decoupling function of the forward-backward SDE.
+This allows us to extend the pointwise results to a much broader class of nonlinearities.
+We also show that these limiting pointwise statistics are insensitive to the fine details of the noise, a form of universality.

 {}